 Super Mario Party is one of those games that you can pick up and play at any time.
 It's perfect for family night, birthday parties, get-togethers, or just about any other occasion.
 Up to four players can enjoy the game together and choose from a roster of 20 characters.
 The goal is to rack up as many stars as you can while going around a virtual board game.
 At the end of each round, players are slotted into different groups and compete in minigames.

-With only four options to choose from, there aren't nearly as many game boards as in previous Mario Party titles, but there are 80 fun minigames to help shake things up as you go through each round.
+There aren't nearly as many game boards as in previous Mario Party titles with only four options to choose from, but there are 80 fun minigames to help shake things up as you go through each round.
 You'll need to unlock these minigames as you go, though.

 One other big thing to note is that Super Mario Party cannot be played in handheld mode, which makes sense given that it's supposed to be a group activity.
 Additionally, players must use a Joy-Con half and cannot use a Pro Controller while playing.
 As long as you have four Joy-Cons handy, you'll be able to play with friends.

-9. Ring Fit Adventure — Best Fitness Game on Nintendo Switch$80 at Amazon
+Best Fitness Game on Nintendo Switch$70 at Amazon

 - Easy to pick up